benchmarkstudios/Proximity-PhoneGap/README.md

 A lightweight PhoneGap app that calculates the device's proximity to nearby Estimote beacons and syncs this with other connected users via a Socket.IO server.

-- Code for the Socket.io server can be found below, you'll need to be running before opening the app
+- Code for the Socket.IO server can be found below, you'll need to be running before opening the app
 - Huge thanks for Konrad Dzwinel for his Estimote Beacons PhoneGap plugin (https://github.com/kdzwinel/phonegap-estimotebeacons) and sample code

 ## Installation

 You'll find all the project code in the /www directory for use in your PhoneGap project.
 To create a new project, we recommend using Phonegap's Command-line Interface (http://docs.phonegap.com/en/3.0.0/guide_cli_index.md.html):

-	phonegap create proximity com.example.proximity Proximity --name Proximity
+	phonegap create proximity com.phonegap.proximity Proximity --name Proximity

 Next, install the Estimote Beacons PhoneGap plugin (https://github.com/kdzwinel/phonegap-estimotebeacons). `cd` into your new proximity directory and run: